lucy-gf/flu_model_LG/README.md

-# The potential global impact and cost-effectiveness of next-generation influenza vaccines: A modelling analysis.
+# The potential global impact and cost-effectiveness of next-generation influenza vaccines: a modelling analysis.

 flu_model, adapted from https://github.com/mbkoltai/flu_model/tree/main.